ampreetarsh/Memory-Game/README.md

 ### Planned Changes

-+  Rating stars will be added to rate the player"s performace depending upon how many moves the player plays to match the cards.
++  Rating stars will be added to rate the player's performace depending upon how many moves the player plays to match the cards.
 +  Timer will be added which will count the time depending upon how much time the user takes to finish the game.

 ### Author